rnc/hiderdoclet/README.md

 ## Configuration

-There is only a single configuration parameter currently: `org.goots.hiderdoclet.debug`.
+There is only a single configuration parameter currently: `org.goots.hiderdoclet.logLevel`.
 For example to enable debug logging for the doclet pass as an additional option to the doclet configuration:
 ```
-    <additionalJOption>-J-Dorg.goots.hiderdoclet.debug=true</additionalJOption>
+    <additionalJOption>-J-Dorg.goots.hiderdoclet.logLevel=debug</additionalJOption>
 ```
+Other supported values are `info` (the default) and `warn`.
+The value is case insensitive.

 ## Exanple